filmil/vivado-docker/README.md

+# Latest: 2025.1

 # vivado-docker

 ## Summary

 [Docker](https://docker.io) installation of AMD's [Vivado][viv] tooling for FPGA development.
-The specific version of the tooling is Vivado 2023.2.
+The specific version of the tooling is Vivado 2025.1.

 [viv]: https://en.wikipedia.org/wiki/Vivado

+To clarify: this repo contains nothing of the Vivado tooling.
+It contains a recipe that allows you to build your own Docker container from a free Vivado installation that you download.
+The built image is *not* available for download from the Docker Hub due to its size and to prevent any licensing issues.

 ## Details

 The script builds a Docker container with a ready-to-go installation of the AMD's (formerly: Xilinx) Vivado tooling for developing for FPGA devices.

+If you want to undertake a docker container build, arm yourself with patience.
+Even when nothing blows up, it takes multiple hours to complete the build.
+It then also takes multiple hours to load the image into Docker and/or save it into an image archive.
+It's not a job for the faint of the heart and for the lacking of the time.

-By default it installs a limited number of features from the free-to-develop-with "Vivado ML Standard" software package.
+By default the script installs a limited number of features from the free-to-develop-with "Vivado ML Standard" software package.

 # Contribution

-The contribution to the state of the art is that it is able to install Vivado ML Standard version 2023.2.

-This is the latest edition of the Vivado software at the time of this writing.
-I am not aware of any other packages that are available publicly which do the same.

 # Prerequisites